ten-protocol/ten-hardhat-plugin/README.md

 # Ten Connection Plugin

-This is the Ten protocol connection plugin for Hardhat written in hardhat.
+This is the Ten protocol connection plugin for Hardhat written in typescript.

 ## Setup